elliottingey/Portfolio/docs/learningJavaScriptWeek2.md

     <h6 class="greytxt"> Here is an image of the site breakdown with the completed tutorials colored purple</h6>

+      <h3>React and TypeScript</h3>

+      <p> After the professor showed off React in class, I tried to install it and get it running.
+Being able to make changes and have them update in real time
+        seems super cool and useful.
+Unfortionaly, I could not get it to work properly.
+I'm not sure why, but I was running into a bunch of issues.
+I will be trying to debug my problems and get it running as soon as I can.</p3>

     <div class="fluid-container">
   <h2>Past Versions</h2>